vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Keyboard

-For a keyboard, I want a wireless, silent, smooth typing, with big shift and return button, volume buttons and a numpad.
+For a keyboard, I want wireless, silent, smooth typing, with a large Shift and Enter key, volume buttons, and a numpad.
-Kind of similar as the Apple Magic Keyboard but with a numpad and more function keys to control music and brightness.
+Kind of similar to the Apple Magic Keyboard, but with a numpad and more function keys to control music and brightness.

-The [Logitech MX Keys S (Qwerty)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was a logical choice, it's much more than what's on my wishlist.
+The [Logitech MX Keys S (Qwerty)](https://www.logitech.com/en-eu/shop/p/mx-keys-s.920-011587) was a logical choice.
+It offers much more than what is on my wish list.
-It can easily switch between three devices, it lights up when you come closer, charging via USB-C.
+It can easily switch between three devices, lights up when you come closer, and charges via USB-C.

 <a href="images/mx-keys-s-top-view-graphite-us-intl.webp">
 <img src="images/mx-keys-s-top-view-graphite-us-intl.webp" alt="Logitech MX Keys S" width="450px" />